onesch/Flight-Data-Calculation-opensource/README.md

 ├── Маkеfile                         # File for managing build automation.
 ├── poetry.lock                      # File listing the exact versions of dependencies.
 ├── pyproject.toml                   # Configuration file for Poetry and project metadata.
+├── setup.cfg                        # Configuration file for flake8 and isort.
 └── README.md                        # Documentation file explaining the project.
 ```